 Meaning in Life

 I am also interested in another aspect of healthy psychological functioning: subjective well-being, or colloquially, happiness (Diener, Heintzelman et al., 2017, Canadian Psychology).
 Subjective well-being is indicated by high positive affect, low negative affect, and satisfaction with one’s life.
 I am conducting both basic and applied research to address questions including: Can intervention sustainably increase happiness?
 Do long-term happiness changes have downstream positive effects across life domains?
 Do different people function best at different levels of happiness?
 How do personality characteristics affect subjective well-being in different situations?
 And how might happiness color the way we see the social world?
 For instance, I have developed a comprehensive happiness intervention program–ENHANCE–consisting of personal and social skills training (Kushlev, Heintzelman et al., 2017, Contemporary Clinical Trials).
-I’ve completed a large-scale randomized controlled trial that supports the efficacy of this program in promoting changes in subjective well-being, accounted for by improvements in the program’s targeted skills, and producing downstream physical and mental health benefits in a general community sample with follow-ups across 9 months (Heintzelman et al., in prep).
+I’ve completed a large-scale randomized controlled trial that supports the efficacy of this program in promoting changes in subjective well-being, accounted for by improvements in the program’s targeted skills (Heintzelman et al., under review)and producing physical and mental health benefits throughout the course of the program and beyond in a general community sample with follow-ups across 9 months (Kushlev, Heintzelman et al., under review).